KMKfw/kmk_firmware/docs/en/scanners.md

 #### Multiple Scanners `coord_mapping` and keymap changes
 For a more manually-controlled configuration, you can add any other scanners that you need and create your `coord_mapping` in your own code (leaving off the `add_buttons` argument when initializing `Split`)
-Creating and assigning a custom `coord_mapping` should be done before intitializing `Split` or any scanners.
+Creating and assigning a custom `coord_mapping` should be done before initializing `Split` or any scanners.

 The below examples illustrate how the additional encoder actions are assigned to the `coord_mapping`.
 Your configuration should follow this pattern.